Kingxukai/linux/Documentation/mm/index.rst

 Memory Management Documentation
 ===============================

-This is a guide to understanding the memory management subsystem of Linux.
-If you are looking for advice on simply allocating memory, see the :ref:`memory_allocation`.
-For controlling and tuning guides, see the :doc:`admin guide <../admin-guide/mm/index>`.
+This is a guide to understanding the woke memory management subsystem of Linux.
+If you are looking for advice on simply allocating memory, see the woke :ref:`memory_allocation`.
+For controlling and tuning guides, see the woke :doc:`admin guide <../admin-guide/mm/index>`.

 .. toctree::
    :maxdepth: 1